actions/stale/README.md

 #### only-labels

 An allow-list of label(s) to only process the issues or the pull requests that contain all these label(s).
-It can be a comma separated list of labels (e.g: `answered,needs-rebase`).
+It can be a comma-separated list of labels (e.g: `answered,needs-rebase`).

 If unset (or an empty string), this option will not alter the stale workflow.